rodriguerizk/rodriguerizk.github.io/_posts/2026-02-03-life-as-an-axiomatic-system.md

 At some point, you have to accept a few things as given, otherwise you never start.

-The mature mind doesn’t eliminate axioms.
+The mature mind doesn’t eliminate **axioms**.
 It’s about becoming aware of the ones you’re standing on.